-With this method alone I was able to get into ketosis with in a couple days.
-You can use ketone sticks to check your urine for ketone bodies but I didn’t even bother with this.
+With this method alone I was able to get into ketosis within a couple of days.
+You can use ketone sticks to check your urine for ketone bodies, but I didn’t even bother with this.
 I knew I was in ketosis because the weight started coming off and my energy levels were shot.
 (More on this later.)

 What are good fats?

 Easy answer: Animal fat like lard and tallow, butter, avocados, coconut oil, and olive oil.

 Fats to avoid: Soybean oil, canola oil, corn oil, industrial seed oils and, if possible, animal fat from conventionally (not pastured and not grass fed) raised cattle.
 To understand why this is important, check out my article on the Omega 3 – Omega 6 ratio.